rapid7/insightconnect-plugins/plugins/sentinelone/help.md

 # Version History

+* 9.1.0 - Add new actions `Move Agent to Another Site`
 * 9.0.0 - Update plugin to allow cloud connections to be configured | Rename URL input to Instance in connection | Code refactor
 * 8.1.0 - Added New actions: Fetch file for agent ID and Run remote script.
 Updated description for Trigger resolved field
 * 8.0.1 - Search Agents: Remove duplicate results when Case Sensitive is false